nicoechaniz/lime-appy/README.md

 ### Accessing the api

-To access a specific method execute:
+To access a specific method in the default host thisnode.info, execute:

 ```
 python3 lime.py [method_name]